 Kayla By R. Cary

-‘I ain't no holy ghost, I ain't no superman’, I just love Imagine Dragons, says Bee.
+‘I no holy ghost, I no superman’, I just love Imagine Dragons, says Bee.
 Bee dancing to the beat of her heart, as Bee always had.
 Kayla loved this about Bee, she wore her soul, showing herself without care.
-Today, with her makeup, padding her face, her short black curly hair tied up in a blue bandanna, Bee was happy, content, which made Kayla happy, every morning.
+Today, with her makeup, padding her face, her short black curly hair tied up in a blue bandana, Bee was happy, content, which made Kayla happy, every morning.

 Kayla would just smirk, content with Bee's happiness, giving herself some respite from the burden of her life.
 A simple pleasure reminiscent of all that is lost.
 Before she is gone, Kayla walks over to Bee and embraces her, wrapping her arms around Bee.
 In return, Bee shrugs her shoulders and rests her cheek against Kayla, an act of affection Kayla received every morning from Bee.
 As all mornings, this will be her moment, a passing of the morning.

 Kayla begins to squeeze, tighten, attempting to grasp what will soon be gone.
 This morning, like all mornings, Bee will begin to glitch in and out of existence, without her noticing, Bee noticing, continuing to smile and wiggle her hips mouthing, ‘I'll be your West Coast baby’ until Kayla is squeezing her own arms and Bee's time is up.